Acute: Description for a sudden onset condition that usually lasts for a short period of time, usually shorter than six months.

 Immune system: A complex system that normally protects the body from infections.

-Nerve block: The injection of a nerve-numbing substance into a group of nerves.
+Nerve block: The injection of a nerve-numbing medicine into a group of nerves.

 Opioids: Narcotic pain relievers.

-Palliative care: Also called comfort care, palliative care is meant to offer relief to chronically or terminally ill people through pain management and symptom management.
+Palliative care: Palliative care is meant to offer relief to chronically or terminally ill people through pain management and symptom management.

 Tolerance: This condition occurs when the initial dose of a substance loses its effectiveness over time.